Introducing the FastComet ModSecurity cPanel Feature

-In order to enable or disable the WAF for particular domain or subdomain, you will need to simply click on the “On” button for enabling and the “Off” button for disabling.
-The current state of the service for particular domain or subdomain will be colored in dark blue color so you can be completely sure if it is enabled or disabled before performing any change.
+In order to enable or disable the WAF for a particular domain or subdomain, you will need to simply click on the “On” button for enabling and the Off button for disabling.
+The current state of the service for a particular domain or subdomain will be colored in dark blue color so you can be completely sure if it is enabled or disabled before performing any change.

 The latest tips and news from the industry straight to your inbox!